Here we have some commonly used colors and their meanings. Please look at the color names and their meaning and know how colors matter in real life.

 On the other hand, darker shades of violet evoke feelings of gloom, sadness, and frustration.

-Always used to hide, cover, and conceal, black is the most mysterious color in the color spectrum.
+It is always used to hide, cover, and conceal; black is the most mysterious color in the color spectrum.
 Consequently, it symbolizes evil, death, mourning.

 Black instills a feeling of pessimism and hopelessness.
 Religion backs this belief as Black represents sin in Catholic liturgy.
 Even a basic reading of color meanings would explain why black is the color choice for death and mourning in the West.